DavidS611/D-array-heap/README.md

 1. Run the script using the command:

     ```bash
-    python script_name.py file_name.txt
+    python d-array-heap.py file_name.txt
     ```

-    Replace `script_name.py` with the name of the script file, and `file_name.txt` with the name of the file containing integers separated by whitespace or commas.
+    Replace `file_name.txt` with the name of the file containing integers separated by whitespace or commas.

 2. The script will prompt you to enter the value of 'd' for the D-Array Max Heap.